noXtreme21/node-spriteasy/README.md

 node-spriteasy
 ==============

-** This tool reads multiple images via configuration file or commandline arguments and writes sprite images and stylesheet files to simplify using that sprite in a browser.
+### This tool reads multiple images via configuration file or commandline arguments and writes sprite images/stylesheet files to simplify using that sprite images in a browser.
 This tool also provides a posibility to compile less files and merge all generated stylesheet information into one big stylesheet.

 Wy I wrote this tool?
 Me and a graphic artist are writing a css3/javascript browsergame and we've a lot of images which have to scale down and be available as sprite images.
 So this tool make my life easier.

-** Tests will be coming soon.
+Tests will be coming soon.
 More functions for using spriteasy inside a nodejs application will also coming soon.
+It's also planed to implement functions for generating stylesheets with CSS3 keyframes.

 ## Requirements